ZeusTheJupiterKing21/ZeusTheJupiterKing21/README.md

 - 👋 Hi, I’m @ZeusTheJupiterKing21
-- 👀 I’m interested in cricket and badminton
+- 👀 I’m interested in cricket, badminton and football
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on java
 - 📫 How to reach me.
-Bangalore
+Berlin